vickywane/digitaloceanspaces-upload-api/doc/article.md

 The ability of a user to upload their personal files when using an application is often considered as a needed feature.
 However, when using a GraphQL API, this feature could become a challenge to implement, especially with GraphQL’s single source of truth design.

 In this article, you would learn how file uploads functionality can be built out in a GraphQL API implemented in Golang.
-To make the tutorial easy to follow through, it has been broken down into smaller sections.
-You can either follow them in the order which they appear below or skip to what part interests you most;
+To make the tutorial easy to follow through, it has been broken down into smaller steps;

-*   Bootstrapping a Golang GraphQL API
-*   Defining Application GraphQL Schema
-*   Implementing Schema resolvers
-*   Digitalocean Spaces API for file Storage
-*   Deploying Golang GraphQL application to the App platform.

-**                                                                                                                                   **

 ## Prerequisites